refuses to die in stagnant pond water

 Diet

-Insects, crustaceans, plants and detritus.
-Lives in farm ponds, drainage ditches and slow-moving streams near towns or farms.
-An unwanted pet, almost always escapees from garden ponds or aquarium releases.
+Insects crustaceans plants and detritus.
+Lives in farm ponds drainage ditches and slow-moving streams near towns or farms.
+Unwanted pet almost always escapees from garden ponds.

 Habitat

-Farm ponds, drainage ditches and slow-moving streams near towns or farms.
+Farm ponds drainage ditches and slow-moving streams near towns or farms.
 Almost always escapees from garden ponds or aquarium releases.
-The fish that refuses to die.
+The fish that refuses to die in stagnant water.

 Range

-North Island and the top of the South Island near towns and farms.
-Most common in farm ponds, drainage ditches and slow-moving streams.
-Introduced from Asia, now locally common in warm, weedy waterways near human habitation.
+North Island and top of South Island near towns and farms.
+Most common in farm ponds drainage ditches and slow-moving streams.
+Introduced from Asia now locally common in warm weedy waterways.

 Endemism